Jim Paschal: Retirement

 After retiring from racing in 1972, Paschal owned and operated a trucking company and farmed both cattle and poultry.

 Death

 Paschal died on July 5, 2004, in Atlanta, Georgia following a battle with cancer.

-He was buried near Jackson Creek, North Carolina.
+Paschal was buried near Jackson Creek, North Carolina.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)